Skip to main content

 Before Major Dental Work

-Dr. Jasmine and Dr. Sonny Naderi provide honest, thorough evaluations of diagnoses, treatment plans, and cost estimates — without criticism of other dentists, without pressure to switch, and without obligation to proceed.
+Dr. Jasmine and Dr. Sonny Naderi give honest, thorough evaluations of diagnoses, treatment plans, and cost estimates.
+No pressure to switch, and no obligation to move forward.

 Why Get a Dental Second Opinion?

-Dental treatment can be expensive, complex, and in many cases irreversible.
-Before committing to major procedures — especially those involving significant cost, permanent changes to your teeth, or extraction — seeking a second opinion is simply smart healthcare.
-You wouldn't undergo major surgery without consulting another doctor; dental care deserves the same careful consideration.
+Dental treatment can be expensive, complex, and in many cases permanent.
+Before committing to major procedures, especially ones with significant cost or permanent changes to your teeth, getting a second opinion is simply smart healthcare.
+You would not undergo major surgery without consulting another doctor.
+Dental care deserves the same careful consideration.

-At Best Dental in Richmond, TX, we welcome patients seeking second opinions.
-Dr. Naderi provides an objective, thorough evaluation of your current diagnosis and treatment plan without any pressure to proceed with treatment at our office.
-The goal is giving you complete information to make the best decision for your oral health, your budget, and your peace of mind — regardless of where you ultimately receive care.
+At Best Dental in Richmond, TX, we welcome patients who want a second look.
+Dr. Naderi gives an objective, thorough evaluation of your current diagnosis and treatment plan without any pressure to move forward at our office.
+The goal is giving you complete information so you can make the best decision for your oral health, your budget, and your peace of mind, regardless of where you end up getting care.

-"Second opinions aren't about distrusting your dentist.
-They're about understanding your options — and making a decision you feel confident about."
+"A second opinion is not about distrusting your dentist.
+It is about understanding your options and making a decision you feel good about."

-Different dentists may legitimately recommend different approaches based on their training, experience, and treatment philosophy.
-Some favor conservative treatment that preserves maximum tooth structure; others advocate comprehensive solutions that address all potential issues.
-Neither is necessarily wrong — they represent different valid perspectives.
-A second opinion helps you understand the range of reasonable options and choose what aligns best with your values and goals.
+Different dentists may honestly recommend different approaches based on their training, experience, and philosophy.
+Some favor conservative treatment that preserves as much of your natural tooth as possible.
+Others recommend more comprehensive solutions that address every potential issue.
+Neither approach is necessarily wrong.
+They represent different valid perspectives.
+A second opinion helps you understand the range of reasonable options and choose what fits best with your values and goals.

 Benefits of Getting a Second Opinion

-The 30–60 minutes you invest in a second opinion can save thousands of dollars, unnecessary procedures, and months of regret.
+The 30 to 60 minutes you spend on a second opinion can save thousands of dollars, unnecessary procedures, and months of regret.

 Confirm the Diagnosis

-Verify the problem was correctly identified.
-A second set of expert eyes ensures accuracy before any irreversible treatment begins.
+Verify that the problem was correctly identified.
+A second set of expert eyes helps make sure everything is accurate before any permanent treatment begins.

 💡